Bull Put Spreads

 - Buy a lower striking out-of-the-money (OTM) put option (A) (caps your loss and gains)

 Remember, the options contracts are the same stock with the same expiration date.
 If the option is assigned with a short put, you’re obligated to buy the stock at strike price B. The right to sell the stock at strike price A is yours, however…

 A short put spread is an alternative to the short put.
 In addition to selling a put with strike B, you’re buying the cheaper put with strike A to limit your risk if the stock goes down.
 But there’s a trade-off; buying the put also reduces the net credit received when running the strategy.

 The premium earned from selling the higher-strike put (B) pays for the cost of buying the lower-strike put (A).
 You get credited immediately, making this strategy great.

 You make money from the difference between the premium paid from each of the options.
-Check out our service to learn more about bull put spreads.

 Let’s Talk Strategy